5 Sources

 2

 .
-Industry groups have pressed for clear appeal rights and human review thresholds before any AI-flagged denial becomes final, but those guardrails have not yet been written into rule2
+Industry groups have already pressed CMS for clear appeal rights and human review thresholds before any AI-flagged denial becomes final, but none of those guardrails have yet been written into rule2

 .
-Chiarello said he has been coordinating with counterparts in other federal departments, noting "it would be fairly easy for the other agencies to use our technology and jump on it"1
+Chiarello said he has been in touch with his counterparts in other federal departments in hopes that they follow his lead, noting "it would be fairly easy for the other agencies to use our technology and jump on it"1

 Navi